How To Save Money On Amtrak Tickets

 I know a few things about this.

 Before my first Amtrak trip, I signed up for AGR and earned points after the conductor scanned my first ticket.
-Because I travel often, make online purchases, and fill out surveys, I have received several free trips from the points I earned, including a free coast-to-coast ride with roomette accommodations!
+Because I travel frequently, make online purchases, and complete surveys, I have received several complimentary trips from the points I’ve earned, including a free coast-to-coast ride with roomette accommodations.

-NARP/PRA is a cause I support, fighting for passenger rail nationally and regionally, but the discount is handy.
-Over the years, I have averaged 100 train rides, and the 10% off has saved me more than the cost of my membership fee.
+NARP/PRA is a cause I support, fighting for passenger rail both nationally and regionally, but the discount is a handy benefit.
+Over the years, I have taken an average of 100 train rides, and the 10% discount has saved me more than the cost of my membership fee.

 I hope this helps you save money on Amtrak tickets.
 You can use that money to get something special from the café car.